-NHS England, in conjunction with the Clinical Leaders Network, recently held an event for clinical and non clinical senior leaders from the NHS and Social Care services 'The 6Cs are for everyone' event, which was held on Friday July 4th in Central Hall Westminster, London, provided an opportunity to share learning about embedding the en-GB and behaviours of the 6Cs to improve patient and staff experience.
+NHS England, in conjunction with the Clinical Leaders Network, recently held an event for clinical and non clinical senior leaders from the NHS and Social Care services.
+'The 6Cs are for everyone' event, which was held on Friday 4th July in Central Hall Westminster, London, provided an opportunity to share learning about embedding the values and behaviours of the 6Cs to improve patient and staff experience.

-The “6Cs” were launched in December 2012 as part of ‘Compassion in Practice’, a vision and strategy for Nurses, Midwives and Care Staff, detailing the en-GB and behaviours essential to the delivery of high quality compassionate care.
+The '6Cs' were launched in December 2012 as part of ‘Compassion in Practice’, a vision and strategy for nurses, midwives and care staff, detailing the values and behaviours that are essential to the delivery of high quality, compassionate care.

 What are the 6Cs?